JoururiChan/pcthmon/FEATURES.md

 * Fly to the Rock Tunnel/Power Plant Tohomon Center.
 * Fishing works 75% of the time, not 50%.
 * Nidorina and Nidoqueen can breed, and will produce eggs of either Nidoran gender.
-* Always show numbers in Pokédex, even in Johto order.
+* Always show numbers in Tohodex, even in Johto order.